nanda03dev/gStructify/README.md

 2. Both keys and values in the configuration file are case-sensitive.
 3. You can directly use Go data types (e.g., `string`, `int`, `float64`, etc.) in the field definitions.

-Once you’ve added fields in the configuration file, Run gStructify.
+Once you’ve added fields in the configuration file, run `gStructify` without any additional arguments:

-Run `gStructify` to automatically create your service structure:

 ```bash
 gStructify
 ```

-it will generate files with all the specified fields included and create CRUD APIs for those entities.

 This will:
-1. Generate a structured set of files for the `user, order` entities.
+1. Generate a structured set of files for the `user` and `order` entities.
-2. Populate the necessary Go files within the `user-ms` directory.
+2. Populate the necessary Go files for your application, ready for development.

 ## Step 6: Run the Application

+### Option 1: Using an Existing SQL Database
 If you have a URL for the SQL database, you can add it in the `.env` file under the `SQL_DB_URI` variable.

+### Option 2: Running a Local Database with Docker
-Alternatively, if you want to run the database locally using Docker, follow these steps:
+To run the database locally, follow these steps:

 1. Start the PostgreSQL database: